You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 You can get a free report once a year from the three major credit bureaus: Equifax, TransUnion, and Experian.
 In addition, those denied a loan are also entitled to a free credit report from the credit bureau used by the bank.
 So, the denial letter should have that information.

-What To Do with the Report
+What To Do If the Bank Refused Your Loan

 The first thing anyone should do with their credit report is to check it for errors.
 They do happen.
 A previous loan could be paid off but still show up as abandoned.
 Next, please write a letter to each of the credit bureaus requesting they fix errors and provide them with proof of your status.
 That may mean calling the original lender to get a "paid in full" letter if you don't have one available.